inwinstack/ckad-training/javier-carnero/session-02/exercise-02/README.md

 ## What's implemented

-* Job for backing up a WordPress Database.
+* Job for backing up a WordPress Database (each minute).
 * It uses a volume for the backup.
 * It uses mysqldump command.